lloydshark/aws-clojurescript-lambda/README.md

 ## Macros

-To define a clojurescript macro it needs to be defined in a clojure source file.
+To define a clojurescript macro it needs to be defined in a clojure (.clj) source file.

 See src/lambda/util/async/macros.clj for an example of defining one and src/lambda/config.cljs for using it.

 ## TODO

-- Package node_modules with the lambda as part of the build.
 - Provide a convenience script for creating a role for the lambda to run as.
-- Provide a convenience script for uploading the lambda.
-- Maybe use npm directly?
 - Maybe use raw clj cljs tooling instead of lein / lein-cljsbuild?
 - Provide some example usage of spec.